HurricaneJoe214/HurricaneJoe214/README.md

--Hello, I'm @HurricaneJoe214
+-Hello, I'm @HurricaneJoe214\n
--I’m interested in a great many things.
-I work for IBM and specifically in Watson Advertising and Weather.
+-I work for IBM and specifically in Watson Advertising and Weather.
 Weather is a fascinating topic.
 -I’m currently learning new used of Python and R with regards to manipulating weather data for my clients.
 -
 - 📫 I can be reached via my IBM email: joe.ziskovsky@us.ibm.com